-Bring Your Own Mug! or BYOM (say it, don’t spell it--it's be-YOM, no matter what else you hear) is a Gregory institution, started by Irene Godoy ('05) and carried on these days by House Managers Melanie & Matt.
-Every Tuesday evening, BYOM managers serve up hot chocolate, cider, and ample portions of baked products and other goodies in one of the House kitchens.
+Bring Your Own Mug! or BYOM (say it, don’t spell it--it's be-YOM, no matter what else you hear) is a Gregory institution, started by Irene Godoy ('05) and carried on these days by House Managers Ashley and Emily every Tuesday evening, BYOM managers serve up hot chocolate, cider, and ample portions of baked products and other goodies in one of the House kitchens.

 Don’t have your own mug to bring?
-You can also purchase this year’s bargain-priced edition of the official Gregory mug.
+You'll get your own official Gregory mug.
 BYOM is a snazzy way to meet and mingle with other Gregorians (including staff), same time, same place every week.

 Don’t want to be cooped up in your room staring at your little TV or computer screen by yourself?
 At least once a month, get together with your housemates for I Love TV, epic marathons of your favorite shows—current or vintage—in the Van Pelt Cinema Lounge, complete with home-cooked comfort food.. including homemade donuts!
 I Love TV is run by Faculty Fellow Lance Wahlert, who started the event back when he was a Gregory GA!
 Feel free to advocate for your favorite series or genre, and help pick the representative episodes!